Harborne (ward)

 the city average.
 The percentage of ethnic minority residents is below the city average.
 Unemployment is below the city average.
 The ward population at the 2011 census was 23,001.

 Politics

-The Harborne ward is currently represented by two Labour and Co-operative Councillors; Jayne Francis (2016-) and Martin Brooks (2022-).
+The Harborne ward is currently represented by Martin Brooks, an Independent, and Kevin Carmody of the Green Party.

 The ward of Harborne forms part of the Parliamentary constituency of Birmingham Edgbaston along with Bartley Green, Edgbaston (ward), and Quinton, which has been represented by Labour and Co-operative MP Preet Gill since 2017.